-Office of the Governor - The Office of the Governor provides support to the Governor of Victoria in carrying out all aspects of their community and maintains Government House and grounds as a unique heritage community asset.
+Office of the Governor - The Office of the Governor provides support to the Governor of Victoria in carrying out all aspects of their official duties for the benefit of the Victorian community and maintains Government House and grounds as a unique heritage community asset.
 The Governor's role as the constitutional Head of State of Victoria includes constitutional and ceremonial duties, community and international engagement, as well as official municipal and regional visits.